 - 5 Signs to Stop Working During Pregnancy

 - The Ultimate Mom to Be Guide: Everything I Wish Someone Had Told Me when I Was Pregnant

 - Surviving the First Trimester when You Have No Idea Where to Start

 - Essential Things You Need After Giving Birth

 - 9 Things to Do Before the Baby Is Born

-Plan ahead for your monthly expenses once the baby comes!
-Download our Printable Monthly Expenses Worksheet so you can estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.
+Don’t forget: join my newsletter and download your Printable Monthly Expenses Worksheet!
+Now you can estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.